FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 for a table's rows to each have their own number of columns.
 The docs say that this is what enables `ALTER TABLE ...
 ADD COLUMN`, which would mean those statements aren't available in Version 1 database files.
-Version 3 builds upon the changes in version 2 by allowing declaring default values when using this new all column statement.
+Version 3 builds upon the changes in version 2 by allowing declaring default values when using this new add column statement.
 Version 4 adds the ability for indexes to be created in descending order, previous to this version, indexes were _always_ ascending.